-2.6 Compensation Administration

-- 2.6.1 All claims for fees and expenses submitted by Directors, other than the Chair, will be reviewed and signed by the Chair and the Corporate Secretary.
+- 2.6 Compensation Administration - 2.6.1 All claims for fees and expenses submitted by Directors, other than the Chair, will be reviewed and signed by the Chair and the Corporate Secretary.
 Any claim for expenses, beyond the Chair's Annual Retainer, submitted by the Chair will be reviewed and signed by the Chair of the Governance Committee and the Corporate Secretary. - 2.6.2 Any questions about fees and expenses will be referred to the Governance Committee for resolution.
-The Governance Committee will conduct an annual review of Directors' fees and expenses in conjunction with its review of the Annual and Sustainability Report, wherein Directors fees and expenses are published. - 2.6.3 Directors are not required to complete expense forms for Board or Committee Meetings or for Other Meetings where minutes including a record of attendance are provided to the office of the Corporate Secretary. - 2.6.4 Monthly expense forms are required to document a day of travel, speaking engagement, education or development activity, reasonable out of pocket expenses or any Other Meeting where minutes including a record of attendance are not provided to the Board office.
+The Governance Committee will conduct an annual review of Directors' fees and expenses in conjunction with its review of the Directors' Compensation Plan as set out in Section # 3.1.14 at Tab 15d Terms of Reference for the Governance Committee. - 2.6.3 Directors are not required to complete expense forms for Board or Committee Meetings or for Other Meetings where minutes including a record of attendance are provided to the office of the Corporate Secretary. - 2.6.4 Monthly expense forms are required to document a day of travel, speaking engagement, education or development activity, reasonable out of pocket expenses or any Other Meeting where minutes including a record of attendance are not provided to the Board office.
 All forms received before the 5th business day of a month will be reviewed, signed, and processed such that Directors will receive their cheques before the last business day of that month.
 Forms received after the 5th business day will be held and processed the following month.